 A company can have incredible finances, but it doesn’t mean it won’t cannibalize itself from within.
 If there is a lack of direction, or staff are not supportive of the company vision, it’s unlikely the company will survive for long and stay profitable.
 This is also true with ethical companies and companies that are involved within their communities, which often correlates to staff happiness.
 Happy staff reduces turnover and keeps strong talent to help evolve the company.

 Case Study: Costco

 I love Costco as both a customer and investor.
 Loving a company is a good reason to invest in them, because if you love them then someone else likely does too.
 I will talk about everything I did above in reverse.
 Costco is well-known for paying employees more than other similar positions.
 Looking at Glassdoor, you can see they have a 4.0/5.0 review for a place to work.

 The vision is already sold to me since I’m a customer; I love the philosophy of selling one good product at a very low price with a subscription model.
 For example, any grocery store will sell 5-10 choices of Peanut Butter.
 The psychology of choice may overload my mind and I walk out of the story without buying any.
 At Costco, though, I think about Peanut Butter and find one.

 Costco has relatively good financials.
 The graph below is a high-level overview:

 Revenue consistently grows, but earnings had a bit of a drop in 2020.
-Then we apply the indicators, or the Ichimoku Cloud as my preference over a 6-month period.
+Then we apply our chosen indicators, or the Ichimoku Cloud as my preference, over a 6-month period.